Ken James (actor): Career

-James has acted in multiple film roles, TV series, musicals and theatre plays, as well as appearing on various game and news shows.
-After Skippy had ended in 1970, James was still on a contract with Fauna Productions for another 12 months, and was cast to play Kip Young in Barrier Reef in 1971.
+James has acted in multiple film roles, TV series, musicals and theatrical productions, as well as appearing on various game and news shows.
+After Skippy ended in 1970, James was still on a contract with Fauna Productions for another 12 months, and was cast to play Kip Young in Barrier Reef in 1971.
 James had his 21st birthday during the production of the TV show.

-Once Barrier Reef had ended after 1 season, James had recurring roles as television actor Tony Wild in The Box from 1974 to 1977, Tom Walker in Glenview High from 1977 to 1979, air traffic controller Simon Young in Skyways from 1979 to 1980, and Mike O'Brien in Sons and Daughters from 1984 to 1985.
-He has also appeared in Matlock Police, Pugwall, Prisoner, and made guest appearances in multiple other TV shows.
+Once Barrier Reef ended after a single season, James had recurring roles as television actor Tony Wild in The Box (1974–1977), Tom Walker in Glenview High (1977–1978), air traffic controller Simon Young in Skyways (1979–1980), and Mike O'Brien in Sons and Daughters (1984–1985).

+He has also appeared in smaller roles in series Matlock Police, Pugwall, Prisoner, and made guest appearances in many other TV shows.

-James is passionate about cooking and has worked on Good Morning Australia with Bert Newton for over 10 years as a celebrity chef.
+James is passionate about cooking and worked on Good Morning Australia with Bert Newton for over 10 years as a celebrity chef.
 He was also involved in the marketing campaign of the cooking aid Ecopot.

-James worked as a drama tutor at the Australian Television Academy for 10 years, and also as a Master of Ceremonies for the Royal Children's hospital, weddings and private functions after a friend John Knowles suggested it and put an ad in the yellow pages.
-James didn't receive much work as an MC, although he was the Master of Ceremonies for John Knowles' remarriage wedding.
+James worked as a drama tutor at the Australian Television Academy for 10 years, and also as a Master of Ceremonies for the Royal Children's Hospital, weddings and private functions at the suggestion of a friend who listed an ad in the Yellow Pages.
+James didn't receive much work as an MC, although he was the Master of Ceremonies for John Knowles' wedding.

 James worked as an adjudicator at the Ararat One Act Play Festival in August 2013, awarding first prize to Erica Smith and Jeanette and Meg Dunn, who performed Snuffuff's Emporium of Odds, Sods and Collectibles at Nuworks Theatre.

 In August 2013, James was involved in the filming of a comedic advertisement for Sport Rider Pride Mobility Scooter on the original grounds of the Skippy set, Sydney's Waratah Park.
-The comedic advert involved James hurting his back while repairing a motor bike in front of the Ranger's headquarters.
+The advertisement involved James hurting his back while repairing a motor bike in front of the Ranger's headquarters.
 Geoff Harvey then rides into the scene on a Pride Mobility Scooter and convinces James to try riding it.
-James' on scene grandson tells James and Harvey that 'Jerry' is at the gate and needs help, before the two drive off scene on mobility scooters.
+James' on-screen grandson tells James and Harvey that 'Jerry' is at the gate and needs help, before the two drive off scene on mobility scooters.

-James' last acting role was in the play Ladies Night in 2012 alongside Steven Tandy and Alli Pope produced by Jally Entertainment.
-The Australia tour of the play was six months long, and began with a fundraiser Gympie, Queensland for the charity Little Haven.
+James acted in the play Ladies Night in 2012 alongside Steven Tandy and Alli Pope (produced by Jally Entertainment).
+The Australian tour was six months long, and began with a fundraiser in Gympie, Queensland for the charity Little Haven.
 After the initial fundraiser, the cast went on to perform in 52 other locations.

 After the conclusion of the Ladies Night tour, James directed Calendar Girls for Jally Entertainment in January and February 2013.